 The history of Boise Creek Farm begins almost thirty years before our house was built.
-It begins in the late 1800's when Niels and Ida Brons made their home on a 50-acre parcel of land near the corner of Warner Avenue and Blake Street southeast of Enumclaw.
+In the late 1800's Niels and Ida Brons made their home on a 50-acre parcel of land near the corner of Warner Avenue and Blake Street in southeast Enumclaw.
 Niels worked as a Farmers' Mutual Insurance Company treasurer in town.
 He and his wife Ida built the house shown below in 1898.
 Below left is a 1909 photo of the original Brons house; below right is a photo taken in the early 1920's after the house was significantly enlarged to accommodate Niels, Ida, and their thirteen children.
 Click here to learn more about Niels Brons.

-In its early days, Enumclaw was a small pioneer community with unpaved streets as shown in the photos below.
+In its early days, Enumclaw was a small pioneer community with unpaved streets as shown below.

 The 1930's photo below is of an eight-sided barn erected by Niels Brons and his neighbors around 1909.
 A small portion of the original Brons barn (now our barn) is just visible at far right.
 We are looking east from Blake Street with the Brons house in the background to the left and Mt.
 Baldy in the background to the right.
 Niel's grandson, Enumclaw resident Marvin Brons, shares the following:

 The eight-sided barn no longer exists, but another barn stands in this spot today.
 It was constructed in 1948 using material from the original barn.
 Some of the old windows were reused and are identifiable in the photo below.
 Click to enlarge for a closer look.